erupturatis/Neat-Manim/README.md

 [this one](https://www.youtube.com/watch?v=j8oU0ksQ3Bc&t=0s)
 that unfortunately haven't published their repositories

 DISCLAIMER !!
-This repository will only work on winners saved by [this specific implementation](https://github.com/CodeReclaimers/neat-python) of NEAT.
+This repository will only work with winners saved by [this specific implementation](https://github.com/CodeReclaimers/neat-python) of NEAT.

 ## Run Locally